Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 Man head Point

-Man head point is the large headland that juts out to the east of the settlement.
+Man head point is the prominent headland that juts out to the east of the settlement.
 While off the beach and looking at the point at some angles, the cape looks like the Sphinx.

 Additional Salt Island Info